vidinoti/vidinoti.github.io/_documentation/sdk/nearby-gps-tracking.md

 This page describes how to setup the SDK to send a notification when a user enters a new GPS point even when the application is in the background.
 Notifications are sent only the first time the user enters the GPS point.

+The documentation is first presented for the Android platform, we show then the iOS equivalent.

 # Nearby GPS Tracking

 The nearby GPS Tracking is a foreground service showing notifications when the user enters a new GPS point.
 Since it is a foreground service it will continue to run when the application is in the brackground.
 To start the GPS tracking call: